heynicejacket/dzi-builder/README.md

         vips_path='C:\\Program Files\\vips-dev-8.10\\bin\\',    // vips.exe location
         col=3,                                                  // number of tile cols
         row=3,                                                  // number of row cols
-        offset_right=3000                                       // width of each tile
+        offset_right=3000,                                      // width of each tile
+        verbose=True                                            // prints status to user
     )

 *(A number of people who use Anaconda or Docker seem to have issues with pyvips; I don't use either, but to make